jojobear13/shinpokered/README.md

   - An "area" is defined by the name displayed on the town map.
   - You will be unable to throw balls in subsequent wild battles in that area.
   - Static wild battles count for this as well.
-  - Wild battles before you can get pokeballs also count.
-  - In light of this, you may want to delay activating nuzlocke mode until pokeballs are available.
+  - Wild battles do not count when early in the game and you have no access to pokeballs.
   - Story wild battles (Old Man tutorial, Ghost Marowak, and Tower Ghosts) do not apply.
+  - Pokemon gained outside of battle (gifts, prizes, in-game trades, etc) do not apply.

 - Rule 3 (Optional): Nickname every pokemon you obtain.
   - You will always go straight to the nickname screen without a Yes/No prompt.